813 words

 • and observability.

-And the tool you choose shapes how your team builds, ships, and fixes things every day.
+And the tool you land on?
+It quietly shapes how your people build, ship, and patch things up every single day.
+No pressure, queen.

 GitHub Actions#

-Add a .yml file, grab a few Marketplace actions, and you’ve got a working pipeline.
+Drop in a .yml file, pull a couple of Marketplace actions, and boom, you’ve got a pipeline running before your coffee’s cold.

 • frontend apps